czi-catalystproject/hub-champion-training/episodes/server_resources.md

 Objectives

 - Select the most appropriate server resources for computational work
-- Stop and restart a server
+- Stop and restart a user's server
+- Support a hub user by gaining control of their server

 :::